 Applying for a personal loan isn’t as tedious as applying for a mortgage loan, but it takes time nevertheless – at least several days from the moment you begin your research to the day your approved loan is funded.

 The process has plenty of off-ramps.
-After checking your credit score, you may conclude that your loan can wait until you’ve shored up your borrower profile.
+After familiarizing yourself with the best personal loans on the market and checking your credit score, you may conclude that your loan can wait until you’ve shored up your borrower profile.
 Following conditional approval, a close read of your loan’s Truth-in-Lending disclosure may give you pause.
 A last-minute 0% APR balance transfer offer may outshine the higher-interest personal loan you’re considering.

 Whatever your circumstances, treat the process of applying for a personal loan with the gravity it deserves.
 The last thing you need, months or years down the road, is a crushing obligation you can’t afford to repay.